 I’VE GOT TWO EXTRA COPIES of Doug Tallamy and Rick Darke’s “The Living Landscape” Designing for Beauty and Biodiversity in the Home Garden” to share with you.
 UPDATE: THE GIVEAWAY HAS ENDED.
 All you have to do to enter to win one is answer this question in the comments box way down at the bottom of the page, after the last reader comment:

 Where’s the wildlife action in your garden, and what are you doing to beef it up?

 Me?
 My two little garden pools are a year-round source of activity for all manner of creatures, from frogs and snakes and salamanders to dragonflies, birds, various smallish mammals, and this summer, a very handsome gray fox.
 An unmown swath on the upper hillside is loaded with bugs, which means it’s also loaded with bigger insects (like voracious dragonflies) and birds.

 No answer, or feeling shy?
 You could just say “count me in” or something like that, and I will, but an answer is even better.
-I’ll draw two random winners (U.S. and Canada only) after entries close at midnight Monday, June 30.
+I drew two random winners (U.S. and Canada only) after entries closed at midnight Monday, June 30, 2014.
 Good luck–and good habitat gardening–to all.

 prefer the podcast?